 Q&A: Scottish independence referendum

-After much teasing - Alex Salmond named the date as Thursday 18 September, 2014.
+After much teasing - Scottish First Minister and Scottish National Party leader Alex Salmond named the day as Thursday, 18 September, 2014.

 Essentially, everyone over the age of 16 who lives in Scotland.